wallarm/product-documentation/docs/latest/user-guides/settings/integrations/insightconnect.md

 1. Click **Test integration** to check configuration correctness, availability of the Wallarm Cloud, and the notification format.

-    This will send a test notification with the prefix `[Test message]`:
+    This will send a test notifications with the prefix `[Test message]`:

     ![Test InsightConnect notification](../../../images/user-guides/settings/integrations/test-insightconnect-scope-changed.png)